 EWG is known for its research and advocacy work on various topics such as agricultural subsidies, toxic chemicals, drinking water pollutants, and corporate accountability.
 Their findings on chlormequat in oat-based foods highlight the importance of examining potentially harmful substances in our everyday products.

 The use of chlormequat on food crops like wheat, oats, and barley is aimed at reducing stem height, making the plants easier to harvest.
-However, the presence of this pesticide in oat-based products raises concerns about the potential health risks it may pose.
+However, the presence of this pesticide in oat-based products raises concerns regarding the potential health risks it may pose.

 In addition to studying chlormequat levels in humans, researchers also analyzed the levels in oat and wheat-based products purchased in the U.S. in 2022 and 2023.
 They found detectable levels of chlormequat in almost all of the conventional oat-based products tested.

 Furthermore, in May 2023, EWG detected the chemical in 92% of oat-based foods, including popular brands like Quaker Oats and Cheerios.
-This widespread presence of chlormequat raises alarm bells about the potential exposure to consumers.
+This widespread presence of chlormequat raises alarm bells regarding the potential exposure to consumers.

 The implications of this study extend beyond the immediate health concerns.
 It draws attention to the need for stricter regulations and transparency in the food industry.
 Consumers deserve to know what they are putting into their bodies and have the right to make informed choices.